Court Success: Landmark court ruling on children at risk of abuse

 - ….
 I accept …. that society places a high emphasis on protecting vulnerable people, particularly vulnerable children.
 However, the essence of the common law answer to this problem is that it is not effective, or just, to do so by singling out one agency of the State for tortious liability as against the others, particularly in a crude “sectoral” manner.

-Zurich considers that the Court of Appeal has reached the correct conclusion.
-It remains to be seen whether the claimants will appeal the present case to the Supreme Court.
+Zurich considers that the Court of Appeal reached the correct conclusion.

 - Where the defendant had control over the third party and it was foreseeable damage might ensue unless care was exercised in that control.